Aliases for CREBBP Gene

 GeneCards Summary for CREBBP Gene

 CREBBP (CREB Binding Protein) is a Protein Coding gene.
-Diseases associated with CREBBP include Rubinstein-Taybi Syndrome and Acute Myeloid Leukemia With T(8;16)(P11;P13) Translocation.
-Among its related pathways are Regulation of retinoblastoma protein and Regulation of nuclear SMAD2/3 signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
-An important paralog of this gene is MIR1281.
+Diseases associated with CREBBP include Rubinstein-Taybi Syndrome 1 and Menke-Hennekam Syndrome 1.
+Among its related pathways are Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors and Notch-mediated HES/HEY network.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
+An important paralog of this gene is EP300.

 UniProtKB/Swiss-Prot Summary for CREBBP Gene